Volkswagen Extended Warranty: Cost, Coverage and Plans

 Jump to insight

-The Platinum plan costs around $3,000 — more than average and often not worth it.
+The Platinum plan costs around $3,000 — more than the average extended warranty.

 Jump to insight